-As a performance venue, Hanesbrands Theatre can seat, in traditional proscenium style, up to 228 for theatre, film and other visual arts screenings, music and dance.
+As a performance venue, Hanesbrands Theatre can seat in traditional proscenium style up to 228 for theatre productions, film screenings, music, and dance performances.
 It can also be configured for theatre-in-the-round productions.
 Hanesbrands Theatre is the principal performing home for several theatre and dance groups, including The Little Theatre of Winston-Salem, the North Carolina Black Repertory Company and Winston-Salem Festival Ballet.

-With retractable seating, Hanesbrands Theatre can be configured for a wide variety of non-theatrical events and activities, such as private receptions and parties, corporate training programs, public lectures and town-hall style meetings.
+With fully retractable seating, Hanesbrands Theatre can be configured for a wide variety of non-theatrical events such as galas, receptions, corporate gatherings, and town-hall style meetings.
 It has hosted seated catered events for as many as 300 guests.

-The lobby of Hanesbrands Theatre is itself a destination space, featuring a dramatic two-story mirrored mural by internationally-noted painter, Jimmy O'Neal, of Madison County, North Carolina.
-It is an innovative and intriguing study in visible sound and vibration, composed of mirrored cymatic paint.
+The lobby of Hanesbrands Theatre is itself a destination space, featuring a dramatic two-story mirrored mural by internationally-noted painter, Jimmy O'Neal, of Madison County, NC.
+The mural is an innovative and intriguing study in visible sound and vibration, composed of mirrored cymatic paint.

 The theatre lobby, overlooked by a second-story mezzanine and adjoined by a catering kitchen and a glass-enclosed conference room, is a dynamic and compelling space for receptions, meetings, and other live events.